 Constipation is common and not always a sign of a serious medical concern, but it’s often an indication that something is wrong with your diet.
-Expert gastroenterologists Bharat Sanghavi, MD, Moushumi Sanghavi, MD, and Samantha Nazareth, MD, help men and women find immediate and long-term relief from this unpleasant condition at Gastroenterology on Gramercy Park in New York City.
+Expert gastroenterologists Bharat Sanghavi, MD and Moushumi Sanghavi, MD, help men and women find immediate and long-term relief from this unpleasant condition at Gastroenterology on Gramercy Park in New York City.
 If you’re struggling to stay regular, call or schedule an appointment online today.

 Constipation is a condition in which it is difficult to empty your bowels.
 Many people think they’re constipated if they don’t have at least one bowel movement a day, but that’s not necessarily true.

 In fact, only about half of adults have at least one bowel movement a day.
 The normal number of bowel movements in a healthy adult can range from 3 to 21 a week.
 The key is to recognize if you are going to the bathroom less often that whatever is usual for you.

 Often, constipation goes away on its own after a few days.
 You may have chronic constipation if you experience the following symptoms for at least two weeks:

 Difficulty passing stools

 Dry, hard stools

 A feeling of incomplete emptying

 If you are constipated for an extended period of time, you likely feel bloated, get frequent headaches, and feel more irritable.